SunnySinghs/LLM/README.md

 # QA Bot System with LLM and Vector Database

 **Note:** Use .py file for deployment.
-Below readme file details are given according to .py file
+Below readme file details are given according to .py file.

 This project implements a Question-Answering (QA) system using Large Language Models (LLM), embeddings, and a vector database.
 The system extracts text from PDFs, generates embeddings, stores them in a vector database, and retrieves relevant text chunks based on user queries.
 The architecture ensures scalability, performance, and security.